amidaware/trmm-docs/docs/faq.md

 ## I just updated and now it doesn't work.

-Tactical is still in beta.
 One or more of these things probably just happened:

 1. You didn't read the [update instructions](update_server.md).
 They have been known to change.
 Frequently.
 And you're probably [not staying updated](install_server.md#update-regularly) with versions as they come out.
 2. You didn't review ALL the pertinent release notes between your version, and the [latest one](https://github.com/amidaware/tacticalrmm/releases).